LantaoLi/DRCP/README.md

 ```

 ## Benchmark Checkpoints
-We also provide checkpoint files at [DRCP's Huggingface Hub](https://huggingface.co/LLT007/RG-Attn/tree/main).
+We also provide checkpoint files at [DRCP's Huggingface Hub](https://huggingface.co/LLT007/DRCP).
-Please note that 21.pth is for PTP and 23.pth is for CoS-CoCo, put them in their corresponding folders for direct evaluations.

 ## Thanks
-We appreciate the great efforts and foundation works from UCLA, SJTU, Tsinghua and all other research facilities on cooperative perception.
+We appreciate the great efforts and foundation works from UCLA, SJTU, Tsinghua, TUM and all other research facilities on cooperative perception.

 ## Citation
 ```